Rosette Kajungu Mutambi

-Rosette Kajungu Mutambi (born October 26, 1964) is a Ugandan professional social worker and journalist, a politician and legislator who represents the people of Mbarara district as district woman representative in the Parliament of Uganda.
-She is a member of the National Resistance Movement(NRM) party, the party in political leadership in Uganda under the chairmanship of Yoweri Kaguta Museveni president of the republic of Uganda.
+Rosette Kajungu Mutambi (born 26 October 1964) is a Ugandan professional social worker and journalist, a politician and legislator who represented the people of Mbarara district as district woman representative in the Parliament of Uganda.
+She is a member of the National Resistance Movement (NRM) party, the party in political leadership in Uganda under the chairmanship of Yoweri Kaguta Museveni president of the republic of Uganda.

-Education background
+Early life and education

-Kajungu Mutambi studied her O'level education from Maryhill High School where she undertook her Uganda Certificate of Education(UCE) in 1981.
-She later enrolled at Bweranyangi Girls' Senior Secondary School for her A'level education and did the Uganda Advanced Certificate of Education (UACE) examinations in 1984 thereafter joining Makerere University where she graduated with a bachelor's degree in arts in 1988.
+Kajungu Mutambi was born on 26 October 1964.
+She studied her O-level education from Maryhill High School where she undertook her Uganda Certificate of Education (UCE) in 1981.
+She later enrolled at Bweranyangi Girls' Senior Secondary School for her A-level education and did the Uganda Advanced Certificate of Education (UACE) examinations in 1984 thereafter joining Makerere University where she graduated with a bachelor's degree in arts in 1988.
 She earned a certificate in public relations from (MTAC) Nakawa in 1992 and added a diploma in journalism in 1993 from Uganda Management Institute (UMI).
-She later pursued an advanced certificate in journalism from the International Institute for Journalism Berlin in 1996 and added a postgraduate diploma in management from the university of Leicester in 2008.
+She later pursued an advanced certificate in journalism from the International Institute for Journalism Berlin in 1996 and added a postgraduate diploma in management from the University of Leicester in 2008.
 She is currently pursuing a master's degree in social sector planning and management from Makerere University.